ADOBE cREATIVE jAM

 Even though this design was not realized the project itself still exists and continues to educate people on the importance and impact of reef restoration.
 To learn more about the ocean crisis please visit theoceanagency.org.

-Personally, I have learned a lot about interaction design through this project.
+Personally, I have learned a lot about interaction and game design through this project.
 I found game design theory to be truly influential and helpful to create a product that is original, tells a story, and is still understandable.